1836 United States presidential election: Anti-Masonic Party nomination

-After the negative views of Freemasonry among a large segment of the public began to wane in the mid 1830s, the Anti-Masonic Party began to disintegrate.
+After the negative views of Freemasonry among a large segment of the public began to wane in the mid-1830s, the Anti-Masonic Party began to disintegrate.
 Some of its members began moving to the Whig Party, which had a broader issue base than the Anti-Masons.
 The Whigs were also regarded as a better alternative to the Democrats.

-A state convention for the Anti-Masonic Party was held in Harrisburg, Pennsylvania from December 14–17, 1835, to choose Presidential Electors for the 1836 election.
+A state convention for the Anti-Masonic Party was held in Harrisburg, Pennsylvania, from December 14 to 17, 1835, to choose presidential electors for the 1836 election.
 The convention unanimously nominated William Henry Harrison for president and Francis Granger for vice president.
 The Vermont state Anti-Masonic convention followed suit on February 24, 1836.
 Anti-Masonic leaders were unable to obtain assurance from Harrison that he was not a Mason, so they called a national convention.
 The second national Anti-Masonic nominating convention was held in Philadelphia on May 4, 1836.
 The meeting was divisive, but a majority of the delegates officially stated that the party was not sponsoring a national ticket for the presidential election of 1836 and proposed a meeting in 1837 to discuss the future of the party.